-The best 13-inch laptops offer an excellent balance between portability and productivity.
-Students can effortlessly carry 13-inch laptops around campus and business professionals can slip them into briefcases when traveling.
+The best 13-inch laptops offer a balance between portability and productivity.
+Students can effortlessly carry 13-inch laptops around campus and business professionals can slip them into briefcases when traveling (or you can easily move them from your home office to the couch).
 Yet despite their size, a 13-inch laptop equipped with an Intel U-series or AMD Ryzen CPU can provide enough performance for most users.

 Here are the best 13-inch laptops for every budget.